 Please look at the main entry for more information on how to prepare the ROM file!

 Here’s a quick guide on how to populate my custom designed NES reproduction PCB.
-This is the “Basic” version that supports NROM, CNROM, AxROM, and UxROM games.
+This is the “Discrete” version that supports AxROM, BNROM, CNROM, GNROM, NROM, and UxROM games.

 Needed for: All game types